dcarey50/Discord.NET_Starter/README.md

 ### Joining servers
 A bot can join a server by sending `join [inviteurl]` to it.

 however, the API does not support that.
-To make a bot join using the api, use the following URL.
+To make a bot join using the api, use the following URL:
 `https://discordapp.com/oauth2/authorize?&client_id=[YOUR_CLIENT_ID]&scope=bot&permissions=0`